JKCorder/RMD-for-AppStats-chapters/README.md

 # RMD-for-AppStats-chapters

-Individual RMD files for each chapter in Applied Statistics
+Individual RMD files for each chapter in Applied Statistics - reflects the version published on github on 30 October 2020.

-This collection of files RMD, data folder, image folder and bibligraphy - permits anyone to edit and knit individual chapters from by Applied Statistics notes.
+With one exception, this collection of RMD files plus the  data folder, image folder and bibligraphy permits anyone to edit and knit individual chapters from by Applied Statistics notes.

+The exception:  You will need to download a copy of the 2020 ANES from ICPSR (electionstudies.org) and add that to the data folder.
+The chapter file call this file from the data folder (reading with the haven package):  anes_timeseries_2020_stata_20210719.dta - so if you download a lter version, be sure to update the filename i the RMD files.